cloudflare/next-on-pages/docs/technical/routing.md

 For every single source route in a phase, we check to see whether the route is a match, and process the relevant details (for more details on source checking see the [Checking Source Routes section](#checking-source-routes)).
 When we receive a response from the route checker, if we encountered an error — normally from running middleware — we break out of the routing process and return the error response.
 Otherwise, the only other time we disable the continuation of routing is if the route checker returns a final match.

 After all the source routes in the current phase have been checked, we move on to determine what will happen next.
-If the current phase is the `hit` phase, or the route has at some point been rewritten to an URL, the routing is complete and we're ready to server the the response.
+If the current phase is the `hit` phase, or the route has at some point been rewritten to an URL, the routing is complete and we're ready to serve the response.

 If the current phase is `miss`, we check the build output, if there is no file matching the requested one we set the status code to 404.
 Afterwards, if a file was found in the output, or the current phase is `error`, we move on to the `hit` phase.
 It is important that the `hit` phase is run every time a match is found in the build output or when the current phase is `miss` or `error`, because this allows us to update the headers for the response with the current matched path.